ChromesDuzez/CIS-350-Project-2/README.md

 [TO-DO]: Description of the game

 ## Installing from the GitHub Release
 Choose the Release of your choosing then download the standalone build zip file for that release.
-They generally follow the naming scheme of "Trash_Pick-Up_Simulator-[State]-V#-#.zip".
+They generally follow the naming scheme of "CO2_Reducer_Simulator-[State]-V#-#.zip".
 Then unzip the game folder from the zip file, and place the contents of the game in a directory of your choosing.
-You can send a shortcut for the Trash_Pick-Up_Simulator.exe to the desktop should you wish.
+You can send a shortcut for the CO2_Reducer_Simulator.exe to the desktop should you wish.
 All you need to do is click on the exe to launch and bob's your uncle.

 ## Playing the Game